 Rain Check is a citywide effort to manage water where it falls to protect water quality and quantity.

 Rain Check is proud to offer a downspout disconnection program that is FREE for city property owners.
-We have a limited number of rain barrels available to residential property owners in the Ellicott and Masten Districts.
+We have a limited number of rain barrels available to residential property owners in the Ellicott, Masten and Fillmore Districts.

 If your property is a good candidate for a disconnection or rain barrel, you will need to complete a program participation agreement.
 Once it is received, the Buffalo Sewer Authority will deliver and install a rain barrel on your property – free of charge.
 You can then use the stormwater that this rain barrel will collect to water your garden or wash your car.
 Or you can just leave it be and know that it is collecting stormwater that would have normally rushed into our sewer system and overwhelm it.